Andy Warhol commissioned to create his first and only public art piece

 Other artists commissioned by the World Fair

-At the time of his commissioning, Andy Warhol and some of the other artists that had been commissioned including John Chamberlain and James Rosenquist had been leading painters in the Pop Art movement or school; artists of this movement were more formally known as new realists.
+At the time of his commissioning, Andy Warhol and some of the other artists commissioned, including John Chamberlain and James Rosenquist, had been leading painters in the Pop Art movement or school; artists of this movement were more formally known as new realists.

 The theme of the fair